solidjs-community/solid-aria/packages/overlays/README.md

 See [`createDialog`](../dialog/) and `createOverlayTrigger` for examples of using `createOverlay` to provide common overlay behavior to a component.

+## `createOverlayPosition`

+Handles positioning overlays like popovers and menus relative to a trigger element, and updating the position when the window resizes.

+### How to use it

+See `createOverlayTrigger` for an example of using `createOverlayPosition` to position a popover relative to its trigger button.

 ## `createOverlayTrigger`

 Handles the behavior and accessibility for an overlay trigger, e.g. a button that opens a popover, menu, or other overlay that is positioned relative to the trigger.

 ### Features

-There is no built in way to create popovers or other types of overlays in HTML. `createOverlayTrigger` helps achieve accessible overlays that can be styled as needed.
+There is no built in way to create popovers or other types of overlays in HTML. `createOverlayTrigger` combined with `createOverlayPosition`, helps achieve accessible overlays that can be styled as needed.

 - Exposes overlay trigger and connects trigger to overlay with ARIA
+- Positions the overlay relative to the trigger when combined with `createOverlayPosition`
 - Hides content behind the overlay from screen readers when combined with `createModal`
 - Handles closing the overlay when interacting outside and pressing the `Escape` key, when combined with `createOverlay`

 **Note:** `createOverlayTrigger` only handles the overlay itself.
 It should be combined with `createDialog` to create fully accessible popovers.
-You might also need a positioning engine like [`@floating-ui/dom`](https://floating-ui.com/) to positions the overlay relative to the trigger.

 ### How to use it